Mark Kennedy Shriver: Career

 From 1989 to 1994, he was a member of the Maryland Juvenile Justice Advisory Council.
 Starting in 1991, he also served on the board of directors of the Public Justice Center.
 From 1991 to 1992, he served on the Maryland Governor's Task Force on Alternative Sanctions to Incarceration.
 From 1994 to 1995, he served on the Maryland Governor's Commission on Service.

 In 1994, he was elected to the Maryland House of Delegates, the lower house of the Maryland state legislature, representing Montgomery County, Maryland, District 15, and was reelected in 1998.
 He did not seek reelection in 2002 and was succeeded in that post by Brian Feldman.

 In addition to serving as a delegate, he worked on the Task Force on the Maryland Prepaid-Tuition Savings Program in 1996, and on the Task Force to Study the Governance, Coordination, and Funding of the University System of Maryland from 1998 to 1999.
 He was a Founder and Executive Director of The Choice Program, an at-risk youth intervention project of the Shriver Center at University of Maryland, Baltimore County established in 1987.
 He then served on the Advisory Board on After-School Opportunity Programs from 1999 to 2003.
 From 2000 to 2001, he served on the Judith P. Hoyer Blue Ribbon Commission on Early Child Care and Education.

 In 2002, he ran for U.S. Representative from the 8th Congressional District of Maryland, but was defeated in the Democratic primary by Chris Van Hollen.
 Van Hollen received 43.5% of the vote to Shriver's 40.6%.

 Shriver joined Save the Children in 2003, serving as Senior Vice President for U.S. Programs until 2013.
 In that capacity, he created and oversaw the agency's early childhood education, literacy, health, and emergency preparedness and response programs in the United States.

 As president of Save the Children Action Network, he is working to build bipartisan political will to increase access to early-childhood education in the United States and to end preventable deaths of mothers and children around the world.
 Shriver told The Washington Post in 2016: "We're actually engaged in elections, and we're trying to support candidates who are good on [kids'] issues.
 And we're going to try and defeat those who aren't.
 So we want to be the NRA for kids.
 We want to be a movement, but we want to have political juice as well."

 In 2021, Shriver became the President of Don Bosco Cristo Rey High School.
+He is the school's first lay president.